 There is a bus stop with a wonderful Shelter in front of Sea Island Shopping Center.
 For people in the area, this is the best stop for “Kiss Riders” who are often kissed good by as they’re dropped off or picked up by their often single car families.
 It’s easy to enter the Sea Island Shopping Center parking lot to drop off or wait for a rider to arrive.
 The shelter offers a comfortable place to wait.
 There are several places to shop or eat in our area’s oldest surviving shopping center, which has gotten a bit funky and interesting as well.
 You can find a bathroom.
 The Piggly Wiggly sells discount electronic bus passes and keeps a stock of printed bus schedules.

-Other notable stops along the return trip include Brookgreen Shopping Center which has a Starbucks right by the bus stop and will shortly have new, upscale Grocery.
+Other notable stops along the return trip include Brookgreen Shopping Center which has a Starbucks right by the bus stop and will shortly have new, Southern Season which specializes in local and regional speciality foods.
 Moultrie Shopping Plaza, now also 50 years old, has several places to eat and an antique mall.

 Into the Holy City

 After Shem Creek, you’ll continue to Coleman Blvd. and then take the loop through the Ravenel Gateway District in the opposite direction.
-If you want to catch the bus into Charleston wait on the North Side of Wingo Way.
+If you want to catch the bus into Charleston wait on the North Side of Wingo Way where the metal bench surrounded by a wooden wall.
 Trips into the city from Houston Northcutt should be started from the Shelter near Whole Foods for the 41, which is different form the inbound stop for the 40 across the street with the concrete benches.
 Check with the driver in Patriot’s Point to be sure the bus you are boarding is inbound or outbound since the route out to and back from the round-a-bout is identical in each direction.
 The last stop for the 41 inbound is about 100 feet South of Coleman Blvd on Patriot’s Point Blvd., near the Patriot’s Point sign, opposite the Gas Station.

 When you pass WCBD TV 2 on the right side of the bus, after the turn, you’re about 10 minutes away form the Vistor’s Center Downtown.